 Shih Tzus were considered "warmers" for their humans, often kept in sleeves or placed on the feet of their royal companions to generate heat.
 This shows their importance as a companion animal.

-On a similar theme: Royal Canin Miniature Schnauzer
+You might like: Royal Canin Miniature Schnauzer Puppy

 In the late 1800s, Empress Tzu Hsi was gifted a breeding pair of Shih Tzus by the Dalai Lama, which led to a strict breeding program to create her ideal "Imperial Dog."
 This program was eventually discontinued after her death.